se-edu/se-book/errorHandling/assertions/exceptionsVsAssertions/outcomes.md

-:trophy: Can can distinguish situations where exceptions should be used from those where assertions are more suitable :two:
+:trophy: Can choose between assertions and exceptions :two: